ctueck/HEIDI/HEIDI Mission Statement.md

 The following [whitepaper](Problem%20Domains/HEI%20Identifiers.md) discusses options for HEI Identifiers.

 ### Minimum Common Data Formats
 An agreement would cover the minimum fields different data models should harmonise, for the purposes of promoting interoperability.
+At European level, it might be useful to agree on minimum common data formats for describing:

+1. Information on countries and their higher education system(s)
+1. Basic information on higher education institutions
+1. Information on study programmes
+1. Information on quality assurance (of an institution or programme)
+1. Information on student achievements (credits)
+1. Information on a qualification awarded

 ### Course Identifiers